Legal Considerations When Starting Your Own Personal Training Business

 Setting Up As a Sole Trader

-When you’re setting up your Personal Training business, you’re likely to begin as a sole trader, where you’ll work for yourself.
+When you’re setting up your personal training business, you’re likely to begin as a sole trader, where you’ll work for yourself.
 But there are a number of different things you need to keep in mind when setting up as a sole trader, such as where and how people will contact you, which will be the backbone of your business.
-Along with ensuring the money side of things are covered with the likes of HMRC; as you have to deal with all of this yourself when working self-employed.
+This is along with ensuring the money side of things is covered with the likes of HMRC as you have to deal with all of this yourself when working self-employed.

-‘As a sole trader, you need to have somewhere customers can contact you, which will be the address that appears on business letters and contracts.
-You have to register for self-assessment with the HMRC, and submit a tax return every year.
-You also have to pay Income Tax on any profit, National Insurance and VAT if you make more than the threshold.’
+“As a sole trader, you need to have somewhere customers can contact you, which will be the address that appears on business letters and contracts.
+You have to register for self-assessment with the HMRC and submit a tax return every year.
+You also have to pay Income Tax on any profit, National Insurance and VAT if you make more than the threshold.” – Camilla Johnson

 Ensure You Get Liability Insurance

 Accidents can happen, and although we may not think they’ll happen to us, we never know what the future entails.
-Most importantly you have to remember, accidents do in fact happen, so you need to ensure you’re covered should anything occur.
-Whether it’s an injury or an allegation against yourself, you leave yourself open to some major problems if you aren’t covered correctly.
+You need to ensure you’re covered should anything occur, whether it’s an injury or an allegation against yourself, you leave yourself open to some major problems if you aren’t covered correctly.

-‘Personal Trainers should consider taking out public liability insurance to cover the cost of defending their business if someone is injured and professional indemnity insurance to cover costs if someone makes an allegation of professional negligence.’
+“Personal trainers should consider taking out public liability insurance to cover the cost of defending their business if someone is injured and professional indemnity insurance to cover costs if someone makes an allegation of professional negligence.” – Camilla Johnson

 Consider Other Legal Documents

-All of these documents should then be signed and dated by each of you clients, and ensure you’re covered on a number of different levels whilst operating your business.
+All of these documents should then be signed and dated by each of your clients, to ensure you’re covered on a number of different levels whilst operating your business.
 Therefore it’s advisable to contact the right people to see if there are any further documents that cover anything else you may not have considered.

 The other documents in question may be something you wouldn’t even consider having a document for.
 The ones mentioned before will have you covered whilst operating from your place of work, but there are other places you may opt to train your clients to provide a more diverse service, especially during the summer, which could throw some curve balls.

-‘Be aware that if you intend to train clients outside, some parks require Personal Trainers to take out a licence for use of the park.’
+“Be aware that if you intend to train clients outside, some parks require personal trainers to take out a licence for use of the park.” – Camilla Johnson